This year, I have gotten more messages about one specific subject than anything else by far.

 Gurus have been saying SMMA works because they are selling courses.
 But here’s the thing.
 I have yet to find a single guru who knows jack squat about digital marketing.
 They are just regurgitating the same basic information you can find for free on YouTube.

-And it’s not like it can’t work.
-It’s pretty easy to land a few clients and make a few grand…for a month or so.
+And it’s not like digital marketing can’t work.
+It’s pretty easy for anyone land a few clients and make a few grand…for a month or so.
 It is easy enough to see mediocre results, enough to sell a few more course add-ons or premium memberships.
+But that’s it.
+Without actual experience, you’ll run through all your leads, burn your bridges, and be left back at square one.

 Gurus are slick.
 They promise things that everyone wants.
 The actual advice is super generic at best, ignorant on average, and misleading at worst.